-On June 9, one of Sarah’s recently-discovered “favorite movie stars” will turn 52 years old.
+On June 9, one of Ashar’s recently-discovered “favorite movie stars” will turn 52 years old.

-But in Sarah’s eyes, he’ll always be 17 – young Marty McFly from the Back to the Future trilogy, who we know and love as Michael J. Fox.
+But in Ashar’s eyes, he’ll always be 17 – young Marty McFly from the Back to the Future trilogy, who we know and love as Michael J. Fox.

 As part of an iHomeschool Network celebration of some noted June birthdays, I wanted to share today a little more about Michael, and specifically some of what we’ve learned and talked about through his first series of big hits, Back to the Future!